2025-2026 Executive Team

 Srivatsa Rao

-Outside of school I play soccer and volleyball, and generally enjoy being active going on bike rides and walks.
-I also enjoy quiet activities like photography and reading, especially classic literature.
-I hope to have a great year with project pulse, and engage with many people through our social media page!
+Outside of school, Srivatsa plays soccer and volleyball, and enjoys staying active with bike rides and walks.
+He also appreciates quieter activities such as photography and reading, especially classic literature.
+Through Project Pulse, he hopes to have a great year and connect with many people through the team’s social media platforms.

 Khaled Hamam